This post may contain affiliate links. Please read our disclosure policy.

 • ¼ cup granulated sugar

-• 2 tablespoons butter -room temperature
+• 2 tablespoons butter – at room temperature

-• 2 ounces semi-sweet baking chocolate -finely chopped
+• 2 ounces semi-sweet baking chocolate – finely chopped

 • ½ teaspoon vanilla extract